- American Wirehair Diseases – What You Need to Know

 Prevention and health care

-Regular vet visits and check-ups
+Regular veterinary visits and preventative check-ups

 Vaccinations and prophylaxis